Roller Derby Certification Program for Officials

 Other benefits and courses may be added to the subscription in the future.

+The WFTDA encourages its leagues to develop a system for funding this cost for their officials.
 Individuals who may have difficulty paying the LMS fee can request a stipend by submitting this form.

 Officials may pursue Skating and Non-Skating Official certification concurrently, and are not required to pay a second fee.
 Any course that is required for both tracks (such as “Rules” and “Risk Management”) only needs to be completed once.
 All positional classes and tests will need to be passed, and all game and peer review requirements met separately for each type of certification.